 Meanwhile visiting wild and remote places created the yearning to move away from the busy city of Pretoria and after a holiday to Noah’s Ark overlooking Swartvlei in May 2009 they knew where they needed to start looking.

-Hennie is still partially involved in structural engineering but can do it from Sedgefield as some of his work continues to involve maintenance trips to Antarctica.
+Hennie was still partially involved in structural engineering but it could be done from Sedgefield although some of his work involved maintenance trips to Antarctica until he retired.

 Kalanderkloof is a modern zen-style self-catering holiday cottage designed by Helga that has been recently been built on their secluded forested farm.
 It will attract people that love tranquillity and the beauty of nature.